mwarning/trigger/README.md

 ## Status

 Https/SSH calls work.
-The `Connect` menu item does not work yet.
 Sending the ssh public key as a registration mechanism is missing.
 The ssh key pair cannot be removed right now (but overwritten).

 ## Download